brinecr/Character-Creation-Tool-API/README.md

 1. Tuesday: Front-End Auth - working on getting Auth completed
 1. Wednesday: Front-End - Fleshing out character creation tools and making sure they spoke with the back end 1.Thursday: Cleaning up buttons and project overall, adding update functionality, completing readme and deployments

-### User Stories

-1. As an unregistered user i want to be able to sign up for an account.
-1. As a user I would like to be able to create characters!
-1. As a user I would like to make my characters battle monsters!
-1. As a user I would love to see some power-ups available while battling monsters!
-1. As a user I would love to track how well my characters have done!
-1. As a user I would love to be able to revive my characters from the dead!
-1. As a user I want to be able log into my account
-1. As a user I want to be able to sign out
-1. As a user I want to be able to change my password

 ### Technologies Used